Conceiva/MezzmoKodiPlugin/README.txt

 -  Fixed issue where movie thumbnails were not updating properly for certain skins when doing an actor search.
-A Kodi DB clear on startup is needed to populate mising thumbnails in the Kodi database.
+A Kodi DB clear on startup is needed to populate missing thumbnails in the Kodi database.

 v2.0.0.0b  New beta release